On the Finsler variational nature of autoparallels in metric-affine geometry: Generalized generalizedalphabeta -metrizability

-\textbf{Sub-Branch 2. a): $c_2 = 0$}.
 In this case, the restriction obtained from the coefficient of $p^2$ imposes $c_1 = 0$ or $c_3 = 0$.
-It turns out, however, that the case $c_1=0$ leads, by the equation \eqref{eq:second}, to $\tau=0$, in contradiction with our assumption $\tau \neq 0$.
-Hence, if $c_2=0$, the only possibiliy is
+It turns out, however, that the case $c_1=0$ leads, by the equation \eqref{eq:second}, to $\tau=0$, in contradiction with our hypothesis $\tau \neq 0$.
+Hence, if $c_2=0$, the only possibility is

+which implies the necessity of condition 2. in the statement of the theorem for this case.
 This corresponds to the case (ii). a) in the statement of the theorem.
 Using $c_2=c_3=0$, the (remaining) coefficients of $p$ and $p^0$ give the restrictions

 The equation for $\tau$ is of Bernoulli-type and can be directly integrated to yield

 which is precisely \eqref{eq:tau_general}.
 Substitution of $\tau$ into the equation for $k_1$ plus a direct integration gives